-Thank you for purchasing the MarCum LX-3TCi multicolor sonar.
-The LX-3TCi incorporates same great sonar technology as its predecessor the LX-3tc, but now with the addition of improved viewability provided by the flat screen.
-Standard features include a patented flexible zoom that can be set anywhere between surface and bottom, a patent pending TrueColor display, 2000 watts of peak-to-peak power, patented signal interference rejection and target separation down to 1 inch.
-Our goal to set the industry standard for performance while maintaining the highest level of reliability was achieved with the release of this exciting new flasher.
-Please read this manual carefully before using your LX-3TCi system.
-Only by reading this manual can you realize the maximum benefit from your purchase - enjoy your new LX-3TCi flasher!
+Thank you for purchasing the MarCum LX-5i multicolor flasher.
+The LX-5i incorporates the same cutting edge technology as its predecessor, the LX-5, but now with the addition of improved viewability provided by the flat screen.
+The LX-5i features the latest in sonar technology, featuring a patented movable zoom that can be set anywhere between the surface and the bottom, a patent pending TrueColor display, 2500 watts of peak-to-peak power, patented signal interference rejection, Superfine Line Technology, and target separation down to 3/4 inch.
+Our goal is to set the industry standard for performance while maintaining the highest level of reliability.
+Please read this manual carefully before using your LX-5i system.
+Only by reading this manual can you realize the maximum benefit from your purchase - enjoy your new LX-5i sonar system!